+objective:

+$$minimize(v_M)$$

-objective: $minimize(v_M)$ (1)
+(1)

-$v_1 = 0 \tag{2}$
+$$v_1 = 0 \tag{2}$$

-$$s_i - s_i \ge d_i \ \forall (i,j) \in E \tag{3}$$
+$$s_j - s_i \ge d_i \ \forall (i, j) \in E \tag{3}$$

-$$s_i = v_j \ \forall (i,j) \in \{A \times V\} \mid src(i) = j \tag{4}$$ be the time of the MPI_Finalize() vertex.
+$$s_i = v_y \ \forall (i, y) \in \{A \times V\} \mid src(i) = y \tag{4}$$ objective (1) and several constraints (2)-(4); Table 2 lists the symbols used and their definitions.
+Equation (1) shows the objective, which is to minimize application time to solution; we define v_M to be the time of the MPI_Finalize() vertex.
 Equation (2) sets the MPI_Init() vertex to time 0.
 Consequently, all tasks in the application must start at or later than time 0.
 Of course, most task start times will be determined by dependencies inherent in the application.
 Equation (3) sets minimum task spacing in time; this enforces task precedence relationships inherent in the application.
 That is, if task j directly depends on task i, then task j cannot start until i completes.
 When applied to all combinations in the application task precedence set, E, Equation (3) allows each task to start only after all its predecessors have completed.
 Equation (4) requires all tasks with a common source vertex to start simultaneously, which can be the case for collective operations or message sources (e.g., MPI_Send or MPI_Isend()).
 While our formulation accounts for slack time (the time in the schedule before the locally subsequent task can be started minus the task's execution time), we require a task to precede its slack for simplicity (i.e., a tasks executes and then waits until the next task can be executed).
 Without Equation (4), slack would be allowed to precede its associated task.
 Due to our assumption that slack power is equal to the power of the associated task (see Section 3.3), our requirement that tasks precede their slack does not affect the resulting schedule.